spencerhooks/ziplineextension/README.md

 ***
 ## Attribution
-(not sure where to put these in the app)
+(not sure where to put these in the extension)
 <a target="_blank" href="https://icons8.com/icon/2969/settings">Settings</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a> <br>
 <a target="_blank" href="https://icons8.com/icon/7703/cancel">Cancel</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>